 Choosing the right ink for your fountain pen can be daunting, especially when there are so many inks on the market.
 If you’re a lefty or exploring using flex pens for the first time, it can be especially frustrating as these situations require a much more precise ink choice to avoid complications like smearing or hard starting.
 People will tell you try “wet” or “dry” inks… but what does that mean?
 Isn’t all ink wet?
 They are liquid after all!
 Fret not, we are here to set it all straight for you.

 First off, most fountain pen ink is water based (with a few exceptions of iron gall), but, yes, they are all liquids.
-The majority of the ink on the market, including the wet or dry ones we will mention below, are safe for fountain pens and will work in fountain pens.
+There are many different inks on the market and, as long as they are labeled fountain pen ink, they are safe to use in your pens.
 However, certain fountain pens and ink seem to play together better than others.
 Finding the perfect pen and ink match is part of the fun.

 When thinking about wet inks, Noodler’s is, by-and-large, most people’s first answer.
 Nathan Tardif creates his stunning inks with a healthy dose of lubrication and pigment, resulting in a wet, juicy flow.
 Another brand worth mentioning for its wet inks is Diamine.
 With a rainbow of great ink shades, Diamine has an ink for everyone.